firasd/vibesbench/README.md

 Vibesbench considers the human user to be the arbiter for personal sense-making and doesn&rsquo;t test whether the LLM can make cosmic judgment calls.

+#### Scenario Stipulation

+Truth is frequently stranger than fiction.
+No AI model would have guessed who the Mayor-elect of NYC is as of Dec 2025.
+For the purpose of conversation, what the model appears to &lsquo;believe&rsquo; probably doesn&rsquo;t matter&mdash;just that it inhabits the frame, with disclaimers about stipulation if deemed necessary.

+> “The constant Rip van Winkle astonishment of almost every AI model [&hellip;] remains pretty amusing (if annoying for practical purposes), as does their sheer incredulity about the state of the world in late 2025.
+Thinking traces full of ‘wait, that can’t be right’.” — [Ethan Mollick](https://x.com/emollick/status/2002548186511179907)

+A human interlocutor would say: How?
+And the conversation would continue from there.

+It is unfortunate that in 2025 we even have to describe these basics of how mental models are updated in conversation, when 2024-vintage models understood this.

 ## The Vibesbench Archive

 Language models are one of the most significant interactive artifacts on Earth.
 Over a billion people talk to AI models every month.